TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

         Starting Sciserver.....
 PASSED
         Hello World!

-- You should see the following SBL output and a53 application output on the main UART terminal as below.
+- You should see the following SBL output and A53 application output on the main UART terminal as below:

         SYSFW Firmware Version 9.2.7--v09.02.07 (Kool Koala)
         SYSFW Firmware revision 0x9